cxwils/OtakuScore/README.md

 ﻿# Otaku Score

 A full-stack anime and manga rating platform.
-Browse a searchable, filterable catalog of anime and manga, rate titles across a custom multi-category system, explore cast and character pages, track your watchlist and reading list, and see what's trending — all backed by real user accounts and live data from the AniList GraphQL API.
+Browse a searchable, filterable catalog of anime and manga, rate titles across a custom multi-category system, read and leave reviews, explore cast and character pages, track your watchlist and reading list, and see what's trending — all backed by secure, email-verified user accounts and live data from the AniList GraphQL API.

 **🔗 Live demo:** [otaku-score.vercel.app](https://otaku-score.vercel.app)
 **🔗 API:** [otakuscore-production.up.railway.app](https://otakuscore-production.up.railway.app)